MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/topic-urs-fulfillment-pref.md

 3. Enter a duration for **Interval**.
 This is the duration between available time slots.
 Typical examples include 30 minutes, 45 minutes, 1 hour, and 2 hours.

 4. Enter a time for **Intervals Begin**, which defines when to begin counting the interval.
 So if this is set to 12:00 AM, the available options are 12:00 AM, 12:30 AM, 1:00 AM, and so on; however, results will also depend on resource availability and working hours.
-If left blank, the interval will begin at the time of booking.
+If left blank, the interval will begin at the beginning of the search.
 For example, if your interval is 30 minutes and Interval Begins is blank, when you attempt to book at 11:13 AM, your time slot options are 11:13 AM, 11:43 AM, 12:13 PM, and so on.

 5. Enter a number for **Results per interval**.
 This dictates how many options a scheduler will receive for each interval.
 If left blank, the system defaults to 1.